DominicBurkart/turbolift/README.md

 [![last commit](https://img.shields.io/github/last-commit/dominicburkart/turbolift)](https://github.com/DominicBurkart/turbolift)
 [![website](https://img.shields.io/badge/-website-blue)](https://dominic.computer/turbolift)

-Turbolift is a distribution interface for rust.
+Turbolift is a prototype distribution interface for rust.
 It's designed to make distribution easier and more maintainable by extracting and distributing specific functions and their dependencies from a larger rust application.
 Turbolift then acts as the glue between these extracted mini-apps and